-Running On Fat: Improving Endurance on a Ketogenic Diet
+Running On Fat: Can A Ketogenic Diet Improve Endurance?

 I don’t believe that there is an optimal diet that works everyone.
 We all have different genetics, insulin sensitivities, and microbiomes that cause individualized food reactions.
 While I investigate how food fuels my athleticism, I’ve been known to do dietary backflips as a way to play with my own athletic performance.
 This is how I went from eating high-carb vegan to high-fat keto.

 My reason behind this shift was based on a desire to reboot my system.
 Eating high-carb vegan kept me light as a feather for years— stuffed with all the sweet potatoes and dates I could stomach— but then I hit a wall.
 I had inflammation from running injuries and a deficiency-induced low thyroid.
 When I looked into treatments for inflammation and sluggishness, I began my experiment with becoming fully fat-adapted.